Muzai Moratorium: Album concept

 The album title contains Ringo Sheena’s message: “As long as one tries to live earnestly as a human being, there will surely be moratorium moments when one cannot fit into society.
 For my own sake as well, I want to say, ‘That is not guilty.’”
 The abbreviated form of the title is “MM,” taken from the first characters of Muzai (“Not Guilty”) and Moratorium.

-Because it was her first album, and in line with Sheena’s wish to “include many of the songs I had been singing for a long time,” the selection of 11 tracks was quickly decided.
-As a result, the album became something like a “compilation of Ringo Sheena’s teenage years.”

-As for the creative intent, rather than trying to express the worldview of the lyrics, Sheena made the album with the idea that, for example, if someone who does music listened to it, they would understand, “Musically, this is the kind of person she is.”
-In other words, she intended it as her musical business card.
-Since it was the first time she was presenting her own style, she deliberately exaggerated it to make it easy to grasp.
-And whenever differences arose between the demos she had made alone and the finished versions, she paid special attention to correcting them, being careful to avoid any musical misunderstandings.
+As for her creative intent, Sheena did not aim primarily to express the worldview of the lyrics.
+Instead, she conceived the album as a kind of musical calling card—something that, if heard by fellow musicians, would immediately convey, “This is the kind of artist she is.”
+Because it was the first time she was presenting her own style, she deliberately emphasized certain aspects to make them easier to grasp.
+And whenever discrepancies arose between the demos she had created alone and the finished versions, she paid close attention to correcting them, ensuring that the music would not be misunderstood.